CommunityToolkit/MVVM-Samples/docs/mvvm/AsyncRelayCommand.md

 </Page>
 ```

-When the user clicks the `Button`, the command will be invoked, and the `ExecutionTask` will be updated.
-When the operation completes, that property raises a notification again, which can be reflected in the UI.
-In this case, we are displaying both the task status, as well as the current result of the task.
-Note how in order to display the result we need to use the `TaskExtensions.ResultOrDefault` method - this is needed as we can't access the result of a task that has not yet completed, as that would cause the whole thread to block (and possibly a deadlock).
+Upon clicking the `Button`, the command is invoked, and the `ExecutionTask` updated.
+When the operation completes, the property raises a notification which is reflected in the UI.
+In this case, both the task status and the current result of the task are displayed.
+Note that to show the result of the task, it is necessary to use the `TaskExtensions.ResultOrDefault` method - this provides access to the result of a task that has not yet completed without blocking the thread (and possibly causing a deadlock).

 The `IAsyncRelayCommand` interface also exposes an `IsRunning` property, which can be useful to bind UI elements (eg. a progress ring) to whether a given command is currently running an operation.